Colour Story: Neutrals

-As colour experts, our knowledge and expertise extends way beyond creating statement-making shades, and while we’ve worked hard to curate a palette that’s bursting with carefully considered colours that sit on just the right side of bright, it’s in our neutrals where getting the balance right is actually most crucial.
+As colour experts, our knowledge and expertise extends way beyond creating statement-making shades, and while we’ve worked hard to curate a palette that’s bursting with carefully considered colours that sit on just the right side of bright, it’s in our neutral tile collection where getting the balance right is actually most crucial.

 Neutrals may seem simple but they’re so much more complex than they first appear.
 In fact, our white and grey shades are anything but straightforward - we add different hints of colour to create the tone we want to achieve, such as blue for cooler colours and red for warmer.
 Getting it right is about balancing small differences in tone to create the layered and effortless look we’re known for.

 Our core neutral is Brighton Stone, a subtly warm greyish white, and it sits at the heart of our neutral palette.
-It’s joined by Portland Stone, Milk Yellow, Pearl and Limestone, and while they’re all subtly different, what they have in common is that each is elegant, timeless, and effortless.
+It’s joined by French Grey, Milk Yellow, Pearl and Limestone, and while they’re all subtly different, what they have in common is that each is elegant, timeless, and effortless.

 These colours are a natural base for a layered look, and provide the perfect backdrop for warm woods, metals and linens.
 They’re natural partners to brass textures and tones and provide an overall feel of understated opulence.
 Team with bleached woods for a Scandi scheme or use matt blacks or striking bold oranges for a clean and contemporary aesthetic.
 Ever-flexible, they’re hard to go wrong with…

-While neutrals are widely thought of as whites and greys, at Bert & May, we also see terracotta as a core neutral as it’s so easy to live with and genuinely goes with everything.
+While neutrals are widely thought of as white and grey tiles, at Bert & May, we also see terracotta as a core neutral as it’s so easy to live with and genuinely goes with everything.
 Thanks to its ‘unfinished finish’ it provides the perfect base to build on and its raw texture adds depth to neutral interior schemes.
 Don’t be afraid to use it on the walls too, particularly as a herringbone.

 The gorgeous Chiswick Firestation uses neutral tones to create a wonderful feel of light and space.
 Our Reclaimed Rectangle Terracotta tiles were the perfect fit for this special project.